-The Company's input tax is stated at face value less provision for impairment, if any.
-Allowance for unrecoverable input tax, if any, is maintained by the Company at a level considered adequate to provide for potential uncollectible portion of the claims.
+The Company's input tax is initially recognized at face value and subsequently measured at face value less provision for impairment, if any.
+Allowance for unrecoverable input tax, if any, are maintained by the Company at a level considered adequate to provide for potential uncollectible portion of the claims.
 The Company, on a continuing basis, makes a review of the status of the claims designed to identify those that may require provision for impairment loss.